Innov Case Lab

 History of the Award

-More recently, the AFMAT Award was attributed for the following cases:
+The AFMAT award was subsequently given for the following cases:

 The Organising Committee is chaired by Marie-Noëlle RIMAUD, Head of INNOV Case Lab, Excelia’s case centre

 The Scientific Research Committee is chaired by an AFMAT representative and Jean-François Trinquecoste, Scientific Advisor to INNOV Case Lab, Excelia’s case centre.